2014 Hamilton, Ontario, municipal election: Ward Fifteen (Flamborough)

-Public School Board trustee elections
+Public school board trustee elections

 The 2014 HWDSB trustee elections were marked by the high number of incumbents who declined to seek reelection.
-Judith Bishop (Wards 1&2), Laura Peddle (Ward 6), Lillian Orban (Ward 7), interim trustee Shirley Glauser (Wards 9&10), and Karen Turkstra (Wards 14&15) all chose to leave politics while Tim Simmons (Ward 3) registered to run for city council.
+Judith Bishop (Wards 1 & 2), Laura Peddle (Ward 6), Lillian Orban (Ward 7), interim trustee Shirley Glauser (Wards 9 & 10), and Karen Turkstra (Wards 14 & 15) all chose to leave politics while Tim Simmons (Ward 3) registered to run for city council.
 With six departures, only five trustees from the 2010–2014 term attempted a return to the board.

 Wards One and Two (West Lower City)

-Chris Erl, a candidate for the Public School Board trustee vacancy in August 2013 announced on October 27, 2013, that he would be seeking election in Wards One and Two.
+Chris Erl, a candidate for the public school board trustee vacancy in August 2013 announced on October 27, 2013, that he would seek election in Wards One and Two.
 He filed on January 8, 2014.
 On March 28, Grant Thomas, who had registered on January 9, withdrew from the race.
-This coincided with the nomination of Christine Bingham, the chair of the parent council at Parkview High School, a local special needs school.
-On July 9, Ed Sculthorpe, a local small business owner and veteran registered to run in Wards One and Two.
-Soon after, 26-year incumbent Judith Bishop announced she would not be seeking re-election.
+This coincided with the nomination of Christine Bingham, the chair of the parent council at Parkview High School, a local special education school.
+On July 9, Ed Sculthorpe, a local small business owner and veteran, registered to run in Wards One and Two.
+Soon after, 26-year incumbent Judith Bishop announced she would not seek re-election.
 Brian Gage, who previously served as Trustee for Ward One from 1994 to 1997 before the number of trustees per seat was reduced to one, registered on August 28.
 Simon Granat, a staffer with Hamilton Centre MP David Christopherson, was the last to enter the race on August 29.